Bridgetown, Barbados – January 9, 2013

-As soon as we got our swim suits on we all headed outside.
+As soon as we got our swimsuits on, we all headed outside.
 In addition to my suit, I was wearing a t-shirt, my hat, and my prescription sunglasses.
 It is not unusual for me to wear my Colorado hat into the ocean.
 I did it at Cabo San Lucas, Palma de Mallorca, San Sebastian, and St. Maarten.

-That evening before dinner we stopped in the hotel bar for a beer, the Sand Bar.
+A bit windy on the beach in Bridgetown, Barbados.That evening before dinner, we stopped in the hotel bar for a beer, the Sand Bar.
 We tried 10 Saints.
-It is one of my favorites of the trip.
+It is one of my favorite beers on this trip.

 The next morning we were picked up by a driver from El Tigre Catamaran Cruises.
 We had made reservations for the cruise about a week ago on our first night in Barbados.
 We left the hotel at about 09:00 and did not return until about 15:30.
-On the way to the dock the driver acted as a tour guide, pointing out the interesting sites along our route.
+On the way to the dock, the driver acted as a tour guide, pointing out the interesting sites along our route.

-The boat was about 60 feet long.
-At the front of the boat were two webbed areas where people could sit or lay down.
-They were directly above the water.
+Departing Bridgetown for our catamaran snorkeling cruise.The boat was about 60 feet long.
+At the front of the catamaran were two webbed areas where people could sit or lay down.
+The webbed areas were directly above the water.
 There was a covered area that could seat about 20 people.
 There was also a head below, so we had all the comforts of home.

 Once we got into the open water, the captain turned off the motors and used the sails.
 We went north quite a ways.

 When we were in Charlotte Amalie, St. Thomas, we stopped in a dive shop to look around.
 Inside I saw they had underwater cameras for sale.
 I inquired on a whim how much they were.
-The least expensive one was around $200, too much for me to consider.
+The least expensive one was about $200, too much for me to consider.
 When I said that, the sales clerk said they did have disposable cameras for $20.
-The disposable cameras have film (remember when!) for 27 exposures.
+The disposable cameras have the film (remember when!) for 27 exposures.